What is bitumen emulsion & its uses?

 Efficiency and cost-effectiveness

-Reduction of energy costs for the production of material and the process of its preparation prior to work.
+Reduction of energy costs for the production of material and the process of its preparation before work.
 Energy savings due to the absence of a material heating cycle before use.

 Environmental friendliness